BOARD OF DIRECTORS

 Lou Tartaglia, PhD

-Dr. Tartaglia is Chief Scientific Officer of Rhythm and a Partner at Third Rock Ventures.
+Dr. Tartaglia was previously Chief Scientific Officer of Rhythm and is a Partner at Third Rock Ventures.
 He has more than 20 years of scientific experience and therapeutic product project leadership and is a recognized thought leader in obesity and metabolic diseases.
 Dr. Tartaglia has published more than 50 peer-reviewed scientific papers, including first authorship on a manuscript selected by Cell as one of the 15 most important papers the journal has published in 30 years.
 Prior to joining Third Rock Ventures, Dr. Tartaglia was Senior Vice President and General Manager of GeneLogic.
 Previously, he was Vice President of New Ventures at Millennium Pharmaceuticals, where he also served as Vice President of Metabolic Diseases, with responsibility for discovery and development of a number of therapeutic programs.
 Before joining Millennium, Dr. Tartaglia worked at Genentech on the tumor necrosis factor receptors.
 He is currently a board director of Zafgen and Ablexis.
 Dr. Tartaglia holds a PhD in Biochemistry from the University of California, Berkeley.